janjur/readable-pylint-messages/README.md

 ## mixed-indentation
 #### W0312 - Found indentation with %ss instead of %ss
 Used when there are some mixed tabs and spaces in a module.
+## lowercase-l-suffix
+#### W0332 - Use of "l" as long integer identifier
+Used when a lower case "l" is used to mark a long integer.
+You should use a upper case "L" since the letter "l" looks too much like the digit "1" This message can't be emitted when using Python >= 3.0.
 ## wildcard-import
 #### W0401 - Wildcard import %s
 Used when `from module import *` is detected.
 ## deprecated-module
 #### W0402 - Uses of a deprecated module %r
 Used a module marked as deprecated is imported.
+## relative-import
+#### W0403 - Relative import %r, should be %r
+Used when an import relative to the package directory is detected.
+This message can't be emitted when using Python >= 3.0.
 ## reimported
 #### W0404 - Reimport %r (imported line %s)
 Used when a module is reimported multiple times.